 $6.7 Million Allocated for EWOs

 In its approval of the contract (WC 1204) on Wednesday, the Board of Estimates allocated a total of $164.1 million.

 That included not only the contractor’s bid price of $134.5 million, but $6.7 million for engineering costs, $8 million for administration, $8 million for inspection – and $6,724,374 for potential cost overruns, known as EWOs (Extra Work Orders).

 To pay for the city’s portion of the project, the BOE allocated $97 million in water revenue bonds.
 The remaining $67 million will be footed by Baltimore County, which shares the water system.

-DPW intends to issue a “notice to proceed” to Renda Contracting around March 1, according to spokesman Raymond.
-Preliminary construction should begin thereafter.
+DPW intends to issue a “notice to proceed” to Renda Contracting around March 1, according to Raymond.
+Preliminary construction should begin in 2017.